ManticoreGamesInc/platform-documentation/src/tutorials/ability_tutorial.md

 **Now the ability is fully useable!** When you play your game, pick up the object, and then press ++shift++, you will be able to wave hello.

 !!! info "Good Object Placement"
-    If you haven't moved your `Equipment` object at all so far, your gem may be clipping into the ground!
+    If you haven't moved your `Equipment` object at all so far, your gem may be clipping into the ground.
 Feel free to move the whole `Equipment` object upwards to make it both easier to see and simpler to pick up.

   If you'd like to change the amount of time between when you use (also known as **Cast**) an ability, this can be altered within the `Ability` object.